Renddslow/good-news-reader/data/raw/isa43.md

 ---!q
-{1} But now, this is what the Lord says, He who is your Creator, Jacob, And He who formed you, Israel:
+{1} But now, this is what YHWH says, He who is your Creator, Jacob, And He who formed you, Israel:
 “Do not fear, for I have redeemed you;
 I have called you by [[shem|name]]; you are Mine!